Republic of North Peru: Establishment

-A constituent assembly known as the Huaura Assembly was held from August 3 to 24, 1836, and featured representatives from La Libertad, Lima, Huaylas, Maynas and Junín.
-On August 11, North Peru was officially established through the promulgation of its constitution by the then President Orbegoso, naming Santa Cruz—who triumphantly entered Lima on August 15—as the Supreme Protector of the state.
+A constituent assembly known as the Huaura Assembly was held from 3 to 24 August 1836, and featured representatives from La Libertad, Lima, Huaylas, Maynas and Junín.
+On 11 August, North Peru was officially established through the promulgation of its constitution by the then President Orbegoso, naming Santa Cruz—who triumphantly entered Lima on 15 August—as the Supreme Protector of the state.
 Orbegoso also presented his resignation, but it was not approved by the assembly, who named him provisional president.
 The assembly also established the new territorial divisions of the country.
 Unlike its new southern neighbour, North Peru maintained the national symbols of its predecessor.

-Provided, then, with all the legal elements granted by the assemblies of the three states, Santa Cruz decreed the establishment of the Peru-Bolivian Confederation, by decree given in Lima on October 28, 1836.
+Provided, then, with all the legal elements granted by the assemblies of the three states, Santa Cruz decreed the establishment of the Peru-Bolivian Confederation, by decree given in Lima on 28 October 1836.
 A congress known today as the Congress of Tacna was ordered to meet in Tacna to establish the foundations of the confederation.
 The Pact of Tacna was signed without debate during the congress.
 It established the legal framework through which the state would operate, and also included the design of the Confederation's flag.
 Reactions to the pact were mixed even among its signatories, and disagreements led to the establishment of one constituent congress per member state.
 The act was later promulgated in 1837.